jensenemily/jensenemily.github.io/index.md

 I am an Assistant Professor in the Electrical, Computer and Energy Engineering (ECEE) Department at the **University of Colorado, Boulder**

 **About me:** I received a B.S.
-Degree in Engineering Mathematics & Statistics from UC Berkeley, after which I was a research assistant at Caltech.
+Degree in Engineering Mathematics & Statistics from UC Berkeley, after which I was a research assistant in the Computing & Mathematical Sciences Department at Caltech.
 I recieved my Ph.D. degree in Electrical & Computer Engineering from UC Santa Barbara in 2020 and have held postdoctoral appointments at Northeastern University and UC Berkeley.
 I have received the UC Regents’ Graduate Fellowship (2016), the Zonta Amelia Earhart Fellowship (2019), and an honorable mention for the Young Author award at the IFAC Conference on Networked Systems (2022).

-**Potential Students & Postdocs:** I will be reviewing applications for new PhD students.
+**Potential Students & Postdocs:** I will be reviewing applications for new PhD students for the 2026-27 academic year.
 I will be prioritizing students that are interested in theoretical work related to optimal distributed controller design utilizing PDE models.

 **My research** is centered around the analysis and control of spatially-distributed systems.
 Applications of these systems span areas from power systems to satellite constellations to bio-inspired soft-robotics.
 I develop theory to characterize performance bounds, structural properties, and inherent tradeoffs in these systems to guide controller design and system co-design.